-- · During the year under review there was an increase of 23% in the median remuneration of employees.. - · As on March 31, 2022 there were only 3 employees on the rolls of the Company. - Average percentile increase already made in salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration.
-There was an increase in the salary upto 5% of CTC being the Cost of Living Index to the eligible employees during the financial year 2021-22. - · It is hereby affirmed that the remuneration paid to the Directors and Employees, is as per the Remuneration Policy for Directors, Key Managerial Personnel, Employee Handbook of the Company and Shareholders' approval, wherever required.
+- During the year under review there was an reduction of 11% in the median remuneration of employees. - As on March 31, 2023 there were 3 employees on the rolls of the Company. - Average percentile increase already made in salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration.
+There was an increase in the salary upto 5% of CTC being the Cost of Living Index to the eligible employees during the financial year 2022-23. - It is hereby affirmed that the remuneration paid to the Directors and Employees, is as per the Remuneration Policy for Directors, Key Managerial Personnel, Employee Handbook of the Company and Shareholders' approval, wherever required.